MahieuTom/Artemis-Carbondioxyde/README.md

 # Artemis: Carbondioxyde
 ESP32-H2 with a SCD41 sensor.
+Part of the Artemis product range.

 ## Installation
 ```bash